A Mom's Fear: Why doesn't my Baby love me?

 Ask for help if you think your Baby doesn’t love you

 It’s also important to be open with your doctors in case something deeper is at play, like postpartum depression.
-According to the Mayo Clinic, postpartum depression can make it difficult to bond with your baby.
+According to the Mayo Clinic, postpartum depression can blunt the bond you feel toward your baby, and the CDC reports roughly 1 in 8 postpartum mothers experience symptoms.
+It is common, treatable, and absolutely not your fault.